 The reported fair value of the swap represents the estimated cost to terminate the swap agreement at the measurement date, taking into account current and projected market interest rates.
-The fair value of the interest rate swap is reported on the Society's 2014 consolidated statement of financial position as a liability.
+The fair value of the interest rate swap is reported on the Society's consolidated statements of financial position as a liability.